dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 With this you have expanded the existing pool.
 New PVCs will start to use capacity from the additional nodes.

 !!!
-Important
+Caution "Important"
-    You now have a GlusterFS pool with mixed media types (both size and speed).
+    In this lab, with this expansion, you now have a GlusterFS pool with mixed media types (both size and speed).
 It is recommended to have the same media type per pool.
     If you like to offer multiple media types for CNS in OpenShift, use separate pools and separate `StorageClass` objects as described in the [previous section](#running-multiple-glusterfs-pools).

 ---